elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

 **ConcreteProduct** -- In example code: _Employees_

-- the product being created
+- the finished product being manufactured
-- all products support the same interface (properties and methods)
+- the same interface is supported by all products (properties and methods)

 <br />

 :::note

-Though the definition particularly mentions that an interface needs to be defined, we don’t have interfaces in JavaScript.
+Though the definition particularly mentions that an interface needs to be defined, we do not have interfaces in JavaScript.
 Therefore, we must implement it in a way that JavaScript translates into an interface.

 :::